 Estimate the value of your estate

-First of all, you should work out whether your estate will be exposed to inheritance tax.
-Remember, that your estate includes any property, life insurance policies not written in trust, investments, cash, collectables, jewellery and even your business(es).
+First, you should determine whether your estate will be exposed to inheritance tax.
+Remember that your estate includes any property, life insurance policies not written in trust, investments, cash, collectables, jewellery and even your business(es).
 You can use our IHT Calculator to estimate your estate’s value.
-The calculator also takes into account the additional nil-rate band if you are married, or in a civil partnership, which you can transfer to your spouse or partner when you die, tax-free.
+The calculator also takes into account the additional nil-rate band if you are married or in a civil partnership, which you can transfer to your spouse or partner when you die, tax-free.
 The nil-rate band for IHT then increases to £650,000 (2x £325,000).

 It is a good practice to also assume the property value increases over the years or your investment gains over the years.
-While our online calculator doesn’t do it, when you meet with an advisor, all aspects of the estate and iht planning will be considered.
+While our online calculator doesn’t do it, all aspects of Estate and Inheritance Tax Planning will be considered when you meet with an advisor.

 Planning ahead can reduce your Inheritance Tax bill

 Planning your inheritance tax in advance can help you legally minimize this liability.
-The most important step is to actually understand IHT and the rules around it.
-With careful planning ahead, you can utilize tax benefits given to you by the HMRC to legitimately reduce your estate’s value.
+The most important step is to understand IHT and its rules.
+With careful planning ahead, you can utilize tax benefits given to you by the HMRC to reduce your estate’s value legitimately.